oldschoola/linux_maplestory/README.md

 ## Disclaimer

 WARNING: this is very WIP.
 Although this setup uses files from the MapleStory Mac package/runtime path, Nexon/BlackCipher anti-cheat may still reject, break, or flag the setup.
-Use at your own risk, keep backups, and expect updates to break things.
+Use at your own risk, and expect updates to break things.
+I play on my main with it personaly.
+This patch does not touch the anticheat at all and in fact it still runs along side the game, like the MacOS version.
+I am using the mac os wine environment files and registry edits to make this work.
+This patch with the help of AI took under 40 minutes to make.

 ## Required patch layout